beamer-bridge/beamer/docs/source/whitepaper.rst

 In practice, the transaction fees depend on the current gas price, which depends on the status of the network.
 Additionally, the opportunity costs can only be estimated.
 To have a truly faithful fee for the service provider, the user would have to register what fee they are willing to pay for their transfer upon requesting them.
-This would create a fee market where different service provider would compete and accept different fees.
+This would create a fee market where different service providers would compete and accept different fees.
 Users would then need to query the market for which fee they should use.

 However, as the protocol intends to be as easy to use as possible for the user, and transactions fees are mostly stable on roll-ups, the protocol implements a fixed fee for every transfer.
-This fixed fee uses a fixed estimation of the gas price of the roll-up as well as a fixed margin for liquidity provider.
+This fixed fee uses a fixed estimation of the gas price of the roll-up as well as a fixed margin for liquidity providers.

 Agent strategy
 --------------

-We call `agent` the software run by liquidity providers to observe the roll-ups, fill users request, and participate in challenges.
+We call `agent` the software run by liquidity providers to observe the roll-ups, fill users requests, and participate in challenges.
 The protocol defines some rules and demonstrate how honest participation is incentivized.
 However, the agent could still implement different strategies to follow the protocol.
 For example, the agent is free to chose the value with which it will bid in challenges.
 It is also allowed to decide when to stop out-bidding opponents in challenges and